mpayumo/book-recommender-model/README.md

 ### Rated Books by Publication Year

 Books published in 2002 were rated the most by 17,627 users.
 Those that were published between 1975 to 2002 received the most ratings.
+In order to maintain statistic significance, we will trim down our dataset to this range of years of publication during modeling.

 <p align = "center"><img src = "img/timeseries.jpg"></p>